Sabra (tank upgrade package): Variants

 Unlike the Mk I which used a low-profile commander's cupola, the Mk II retained the larger M60 Patton style M19 cupola with the M85 12.7 mm machine gun found on the M60s in Turkish service.
-This version would also include a Commander's Independent Thermal Viewer (CITV).

 The Mk II also uses a more powerful MTU Friedrichshafen engine built under license in Turkey (MTU Turk A.S.), and a Renk transmission with four forward and two reverse gears.
 The Mk II is also equipped with explosive reactive armor.
-The tanks were upgraded by the Turkish military's 2nd Main Maintenance Center with Israeli cooperation.
-All the systems except the armor package were built under license with technology transfer in Turkey.
+Total 170 M60A1 tanks of the Turkish Land Forces were upgraded by the Turkish military's 2nd Main Maintenance Center with Sabra Mk II package to M60T with Israeli cooperation.
+Most of the systems except the armor package were built under license, benefiting from technology transfer within Turkey.
 The Sabra can carry 500 litres of diesel fuel.